nickk124/quantumsearch/README.md

 ![Credit: Shenvi et. al 2003](media/shenvi.png)

 ### Introduction (excerpt from final report notebook)
-Random walks are one of the most powerful tools used in science and modeling-- they emerge in fields as wide ranging as psychology, physics, biology, and economics.
+Random walks are some of the most powerful tools used in science and modeling-- they emerge in fields as wide-ranging as psychology, physics, biology, and economics.
 The general case of random walks, Markov chains, are extensively used in machine learning and Bayesian statistics.
 In short, random walks are a powerful backbone for many further algorithms.
 Quantum random walks can offer a powerful algorithmic tool that outperform their classical analogues, one example being Google's well known PageRank algorithm.